 This course describes and discusses the ethical issues raised by AI and Robotics, reading and analyzing arguments from a number of disciplines, identifying and posing ethical questions, evaluating potential solutions, and formulating future research questions.
 The course will include guest lectures from experts in computer science, philosophy, cognitive science, psychology, public policy, law, etc.

-EECS 598 has been approved to satisfy the following CSE Graduate Program requirements: depth (not cognate) requirement for the CSE PhD, and the 500-level and technical elective requirements for the CSE MS.
+EECS 598 has been approved to satisfy the following CSE Graduate Program requirements: depth (not cognate) requirement for the CSE PhD, and the 500-level and technical elective requirements for the CSE MS (confirmed: 11/19/2021).

-EECS 498 has been approved to satisfy the College of Engineering Intellectual Breadth requirement for the CS-Eng, DS-Eng, CE, and EE majors (verified on 11/23/2020).
+EECS 498 has been approved to satisfy the College of Engineering Intellectual Breadth requirement for the CS-Eng, DS-Eng, CE, and EE majors (confirmed: 11/19/2021).
 (Since this is a special topics course, it doesn't yet show up on the degree audit, but it is manually added after the Drop/Add deadline.)

-We will be drawing on insights from readings and guest lecturers with a variety of different perspectives.
-Anyone working in this area should remember the important lesson of this children's poem:
+Anyone working in this area should understand the lesson of this children's poem:

 Burn-In is a novel, written to demonstrate possible social impacts of AI and robotics technology over the next decade or two.
 Many end-notes giving citations for the reality of the technology.
 It vividly illustrates the potential for serious problems, and the technological extrapolations are well researched, but remember that this is only one of many possible futures.